Xcode 26 is now available with major stack updates

 During an exciting WWDC25, Apple announced it would skip some numbers and align all OS and software versions to 26.

-Summer has just arrived, but we’re already keeping our eyes on Apple's usual keynote event in September.
-The Bitrise team is gearing up for the stable Xcode 26 stack release.
+The time for the September Keynote has come, and as we kept our eyes on Xcode 26 during the summer, the Bitrise team is now here with the Xcode 26 GA stack release.
 We're passionate about providing you with the latest and greatest, and this new Xcode release is no exception.

-However, we also want to give you a heads-up about what this means for our platform and for our users.
+This post gives you heads-up about what this means for our platform and for our users.

-- Bitrise will make it available as a new stack on day one.
+• Bitrise made it available as a new stack on day one.

-- On this new stack, there will be some breaking changes compared to the Xcode 16 stacks.
+• On this new stack, there are some breaking changes compared to previous stable stacks.

-- We take this time as an opportunity to set modern tooling defaults and make often-requested changes that are breaking changes for some workflows.
+• We took this time as an opportunity to set modern tooling defaults and make often-requested changes that are breaking changes for some workflows.

-- Test & adapt with the already available Xcode 26.0 edge stack.
+• Test & adapt with the already available Xcode 26 Stack.

 Why does this matter?